Beforeigners: Background and production

 In January 2022, the Norwegian Film Institute announced that Rubicon TV had applied for funding from the Norwegian incentive scheme to produce a third season of the series.

 Removal of series by HBO Max

 In the first week of July 2022, HBO Max abruptly removed Beforeigners from its series lineup, along with all Nordic-region content, after the merger of WarnerMedia with Discovery.
 WarnerMedia owns HBO.

+Release

-ReleaseBeforeigners premiered in Europe on HBO Nordic and HBO Europe, and in the United States on HBO, on 21 August 2019.
+Beforeigners premiered in Europe on HBO Nordic and HBO Europe, and in the United States on HBO, on 21 August 2019.

 The second season premiered in Europe on HBO Max on 5 December 2021, followed by the United States on 23 December 2021.